 If you love Greece and would like to contribute something to the site, then please do so.
 A contribution can be as simple as a scan of an old holiday photo and a few words of reminiscence.
 Follow this link for details of how to contribute.
 Alternatively, you can post a short message directly on the messages page.

 There is also a Philhellenes twitter account, where I post links to news stories and comment pieces that have caught my eye.
 (Linking to an opinion piece does not mean that I endorse its content, merely that I think it is worth reading.)
-A weekly digest of these tweets is posted automatically to this blog.
+There is an automatically updated archive of these tweets on this blog, organized by month.
 (Messages to the Philhellenes twitter account are also posted to my personal twitter account, along with messages on many other topics.)

 Keith Frankish, Site Editor